 Arrival by car is also possible, although the number of parking spaces directly at the park is rather limited.

-Like the Entlebuch, the Val Müstair Biosphere also carries a UNESCO World Heritage designation.
+Like the Entlebuch, the Val Müstair Biosphere also bears a UNESCO World Heritage designation.
 Or rather two of them.
 The two awards went on the one hand to the monastery of St. Johann in Müstair and on the other to the high alpine biosphere reserve that Müstair shares with the national park and the municipality of Scuol

 The Val Müstair Biosphere is a small world in itself on the other side of the Ofen Pass.
 Biodiversity is a priority here and several projects are dedicated to endangered animal species and the preservation of existing landscapes, among other things.